 - When assembling the kit, the default bin was used first and then it used a secondary bin to make up the remaining quantity.

-- If you allow Negative Current Balance (Organizations – Inventory Defaults) it will make no difference when assembling the kit, the possible quantity will still be zero, or you will receive an error message “BMXAA1853E – Quantity of kits to assemble cannot exceed possible kit quantity.”
+- If you allow Negative Current Balance (A structural element of a Maximo database which is used for data sharing and is often aligned to a legal entity of an organisation.
+More – Inventory Defaults) it will make no difference when assembling the kit, the possible quantity will still be zero, or you will receive an error message “BMXAA1853E – Quantity of kits to assemble cannot exceed possible kit quantity.”

 - The tool item was included when the kit was assembled – nice.

 - You may receive a KITCOSTVAR adjustment in the Inventory Transactions (INVTRANS) table, when assembling a kit and you have an Issue Cost Type of STANDARD for the kit item.

 - It debits the Kit Items Inventory Cost Control Account

 - It credits the Storeroom’s Receipt Variance Account

 - Line Cost is the difference between the Standard Cost of the kit item and the costs x quantity of each component using their costing method.
 If that figure is lower than the kit item, then the line cost on the INVTRANS record is positive.